 Manuel Groenewold has over twenty years of experience and more than ten years at White & Case.
-His main areas of expertise include capital markets and banking, corporate law, bankruptcy/insolvency and corporate reorganization, as well as privatizations, mergers & acquisitions and asset sales.
+His main areas of expertise include capital markets and debt finance, corporate law, bankruptcy/insolvency and corporate reorganization, as well as privatizations, mergers & acquisitions and asset sales.

 Up until July 2001, Manuel served as General Legal Director of Deposit Insurance at the Instituto para la Protección al Ahorro Bancario (IPAB) Mexico's deposit insurance entity.
 At IPAB he participated in the design of the new deposit insurance system, the implementation of financial support programs, IPAB's debt restructuring, the negotiation of credit agreements and the sale of financial entities.